Standard Use Cases

 With the SMC_SetControllerMode

-function block, you can switch between the different control modes.
+function block, you can switch between the different controller modes.
 The byControllerMode

 and byRealControllerMode